dulgherucosmin/library-system-demo/README.md

 <!-- ...existing code... -->
 # Library System Demo

 A simple library system developed to showcase the basics of Object Oriented concepts such as inheritance, polymorphism, and interfaces in the Java programming language.
+Developed as a part of an assignment for BSCH-OOP Object Oriented Programming.
+Achieved a 99% grade.

 ## Features
 - Demonstrates inheritance and polymorphism with a base `Book` type and concrete subclasses: